nickwimer/ytScripts/README.md

 Can use `--yt` to compare the built in iso-surface extraction with the custom version. `yt` version is not parallelized.

 `python data_extraction/extract_isosurfaces.py --help` for full list of arguments.

+## extract_grid_info.py
+Extracts grid information at each level and saves to file.

+Ex: `python data_extraction/extract_grid_info.py -p DATADIR/ -o OUTDIR/ --name FILE_NAME`

+Will save a pickle file of the pandas dataframe with grid information as a function of time and some stored metadata about the simulation.

 # Scripts for plotting extracted data